tidy-intelligence/r-datacommons/README.md

 Access the Google [Data Commons API V2](https://docs.datacommons.org/api/rest/v2/).
-Data Commons provides programmatic access to statistical and demographic data from dozens of sources organized in a knowldege graph.
+Data Commons provides programmatic access to statistical and demographic data from dozens of sources organized in a knowledge graph.

 ## Installation